Handbook home

 - Find statutes and subordinate legislation;

-- Use the Federal Register of Legislative Instruments; and
+- Use the Federal Register of Legislative Instruments and Victorian Legislation.

 - Legal writing skills, including an ability to: